General Resort Information

 The main themed swimming area, Ol' Man Island, is centrally located between the bayou section and the mansions.
 The Island is home to a large pool, a spa (holds around 8-people), a kiddie pool (up to 36" deep), a wading pool and a short but fun water slide.
 The pools and water slide are open all day (usually 9 a.m. to around 10 p.m.) and lifeguards are normally on duty during most pool hours.
 As of spring 2003, the island now has a geyser at the main pool that shoots water through a pile of rocks and debris, adding to the theme.
 We're told that the "old man" was so upset with the geyser spouting off that he tried to block its eruptions with the debris we can now see.
 Fortunately for all of us, his efforts failed and a wonderful spray of water has been produced.
 Handrails and ramps have recently been created to aid wheelchair visitors.

 There are also five leisure pools scattered throughout the Resort (3 in Alligator Bayou and 2 in Magnolia Bend); all are open 24 hours.
 These pools are usually more serene than Ol' Man Island because most kids prefer the Island due to the water slide.
 Be aware that these pools have no lifeguards.

 All pools have restroom/changing room facilities.
-A valid room key card is required at certain hours, so it's a good idea to have it with you.
+A valid Magic Band is required at certain hours, so it's a good idea to have it with you.
 Be sure to take room towels with you, as none are provided pool-side (except at the main pool).
 While Housekeeping is good about making sure extra towels are available in the rooms, additional towels will be happily delivered upon request.
 Before heading for the pool, call Housekeeping, and towels will be waiting in your room when you return.

 An important note: The pools can still be used once you check out, and many people find a relaxing morning or early afternoon spent at the pools while waiting for a later flight to be a fitting end to a Disney vacation.